akyriako/otc-docs/doc/source/caf/adopt/typical-data-lake.rst

    multiple business systems and provides full-stack technical capabilities.

--  Cost-effective data analytics foundation: Huawei Cloud high-performance GaussDB(DWS) service and data synchronization solution can be used to analyze massive amounts of data quickly to unleash data value.
+-  Cost-effective data analytics foundation: Open Telekom Cloud high-performance GaussDB(DWS) service and data synchronization solution can be used to analyze massive amounts of data quickly to unleash data value.